Royal-Kingfisher/IRCTC/README.md

 📁 File Structure

 ├── irctc.js               # Main automation script
 ├── config.json            # User configuration
 ├── captcha.png            # Raw CAPTCHA image (temporary)
 ├── captcha-processed.png  # Processed CAPTCHA image (temporary)
-├── radio_button_error.png    # Screenshot for error debug (optional)
+├── radio_button_error.png # Screenshot for debug (optional)
-└── README.md                 # This file
+├── README.md              # This file

 ---

 ⚠️ Disclaimer

-This script is for educational purposes only.
+This script is intended for educational purposes only.
 Automating IRCTC bookings may violate their terms of service.
-Use at your own risk.
+Use responsibly and at your own risk.

 ---

-📄 License
+📜 License

 MIT License

 ---